13 Ways To Identify Top Talent In Your Organization & Keep Them

 For businesses, the Pareto principle is of great importance.

-Firms would like to hire people in that top 20 percent who create 80 percent of the output, if they can and avoid the rest.
+Firms would like to hire people in that top 20 percent.
+They create 80 percent of the output if they can and avoid the rest.

 The problem is that it is hard to spot the most productive and talented people ahead of time.

 You never really know how somebody will perform until they take a position in your company.